-- 10. Generally, a taxpayer seeking review of an assessing official's determination has the burden of proving that an assessment is wrong and what the correct assessment should be.
+- 9. Generally, a taxpayer seeking review of an assessing official's determination has the burden of proving that an assessment is wrong and what the correct assessment should be.
 See Meridian Towers East & West v.
 Washington Twp.
 Assessor, 805 N.E.2d 465, 468 (Ind.
 Tax Ct.
 2003); see also Clark v.
 State Bd. of Tax Comm'rs, 594 N.E.2d 1230 (Ind.
 Tax Ct.
 1998).
-A burden-shifting statute creates two exceptions to that rule. - 11.
+A burden-shifting statute creates two exceptions to that rule. - 10.
 First, Ind.
 Code § 6-1.1-15-17.2 "applies to any review or appeal of an assessment under this chapter if the assessment that is the subject of the review or appeal is an increase of more than five percent (5%) over the assessment for the same property for the prior tax year."
 Ind.
 Code § 6-1.1-15-17.2(a).
 "Under this section, the county assessor or township assessor making the assessment has the burden of proving that the assessment is correct in any review or appeal under this chapter and in any appeals taken to the Indiana board of tax review or to the Indiana tax court."
 Ind.
-Code § 6-1.1-15-17.2(b). - 12.
+Code § 6-1.1-15-17.2(b). - 11.
 Second, Ind.
 Code § 6-1.1-15-17.2(d) "applies to real property for which the gross assessed value of the real property was reduced by the assessing official or reviewing authority in an appeal conducted under Ind.
 Code § 6-1.1-15," except where the property was valued using the income capitalization approach in the appeal.
-Under subsection (d), "if the gross assessed value of real property for an assessment date that follows the latest assessment date that was the subject of an appeal described in this subsection is increased above the gross assessed value of the real property for the latest assessment date covered by the appeal, regardless of the amount of the increase, the county assessor or township assessor (if any) making the assessment has the burden of proving that the assessment is correct."
+Under subsection (d), "if the gross assessed value of real property for an assessment date that follows the latest assessment date that was the subject of an appeal described in this subsection is increased above the gross assessed value of the real property for the latest assessment date covered by the appeal, regardless of the amount of the increase, the county assessor or township

+- assessor (if any) making the assessment has the burden of proving that the assessment is correct."
 Ind.
-Code § 6-1.1-15-17.2(d).

-- 13. These provisions may not apply if there was a change in improvements, zoning, or use.
+Code § 6-1.1-15-17.2(d). - 12.
+These provisions may not apply if there was a change in improvements, zoning, or use.
 Ind.
-Code § 6-1.1-15-17.2(c). - 14.
-Based on the Respondent's exhibits and undisputed testimony, the assessed value either decreased from 2012 to 2013 or remained the same.
-Petitioner has the burden of proof for 2013.
-The burden for 2014 depends on the outcome for 2013 and will be addressed in turn.
+Code § 6-1.1-15-17.2(c). - 13.
+The assessed value was the same for 2012 and 2013.
+Petitioner has the burden of proof.